facebook/docusaurus/website/versioned_docs/version-2.0.0-alpha.70/api/plugins/plugin-ideal-image.md

 :::note

-When using this plugin, the images will not render on the developent server.
-You must create and serve a production build in order to view the images
+You must create and serve a **production build** in order to view the high-quality images.

+When using this plugin in **development**, only the low-quality image placeholders will be visible.

 :::